isontic/Education-Data/README.md

 # Schools

 This is the list of all the schools currently supported or upcoming schools that will be supported by the **isontic Education** app.
-Note: Not that some data for each school is incomplete complete.
+Note: Not that some data for each school is incomplete.
 If all three check marks are checked the information for that school has been completely added.
 The dates of when the data has been last updated will be next to them.

 ## Redwood High School, Larkspur, California